Loading Events

 Speaker:

-Shelley McClure, CHE – President, Aspiring Leadership Inc
+Dr. Shelley McClure, CHE – Principal, Aspiring Leadership Inc

 19. ENACTing Change: Using AI to Give Nurses Back Time for Patient Care